What is Sustainable, Responsible, and Impact Investing?

 There are two ways to screen a portfolio: positive and negative.
 Originally, SRI focused on negative screening, asking the question “what companies or sectors do we want to avoid?”
 It has evolved to include positive screening which asks the question “what do we want to own?”
 Earth Equity Advisors uses both techniques, but is proud to focus on the positive.

-Responsible investing includes enhanced due diligence, including the screening of portfolios based on ESG criteria (social, environmental, and governance factors) including:
+Responsible investing includes enhanced due diligence, including the screening of portfolios based on criteria including:

 - Environmental track record & sustainability